keptn/keptn.github.io/content/docs/0.16.x/reference/files/shipyard/index.md

 A sequence is an ordered list of `task`s that are triggered sequentially and are part of a `stage`.
-By default, a sequence is a standalone section that runs and finishes, unless you specify the `triggeredOn` property for form a chain of sequences.
+By default, a sequence is a standalone section that runs and finishes, unless you specify the `triggeredOn` property to form a chain of sequences.

 A sequence has the properties: